(Note: These tutorials are meant to provide illustrative examples of how to

 We will use antechamber to derive charges using the bcc charge scheme that you will be familiar with if you ran the Sustiva tutorial mentioned in the introduction above.
 Note that this choice is not unique, nor necessarily optimal for every application.
 Other tools, such as R.E.D.
 Tools provide a more rigorous and reproducible set of charges, but antechamber will suffice for our needs in this tutorial.
 If you wish to use R.E.D., they have a number of tutorials that you can use to generate the charges and atom types, after which you can rejoin this tutorial in Section 4.

-The CRO template that we will use comes from the very useful "components.cif" file provided by the Protein Data Bank (see here) which contains observed and idealized structures for every chemical component that appears in any PDB file hosted at the PDB.
-Using these saves you the problem of constructing the coordinates yourself, and ensures that the atom and residue names will match those in the PDB.
-If you search for "CRO" in the PDB and select the result under Ligand ID, it will bring you to a site where you can download the CRO component CIF file, CRO.cif.
-(You can also download a copy here)
+The CRO template employed herein is from the very useful Chemical Component Dictionary (CCD) that contains observed and idealized structures for all residue and small molecule components that appear in any PDB entry (components.cif, i.e. the CCD, can be downloaded as a multi megabyte gzip file).
+Using the CCD avoids the coordinate construction task and ensures that the atom and residue names will match those in the PDB.
+If you search for "CRO" in the PDB then it will bring you to a site where you can download the CRO component definition file in CIF format, CRO.cif.
+(You can also download a copy here.)

 The antechamber program can read the component CIF (ccif) files and generate charges and atom types.
 You should consult the "Antechamber and GAFF" chapter of the Amber reference manual for details and examples.
 You can also type antechamber -help at the command-line for information about the various options.
 Here we will ask for Amber atom types (-at amber), since this is a modified amino acid, and resembles the molecules for which the Amber atom types have been parametrized.
 (For more general organic molecules, it is usually better to use gaff atom types.)
 We use the following command to run antechamber (which should complete within a couple minutes):